ruangmast/lightrail/README.md

 ## Cloning the Repository in RStudio.

 Go to New Project>Version Control>Git.

 Copy the HTTPS from the main branch and copy it into RStudio.
 Save the repository locally in your computer and you're good to go!
-Please create a new branch if you decide to upload your version into the repository.

 ## Notes from meeting on September 7, 2022.

+Your assignment for this week is to explain why the four cities were chosen in the Quarto document.

+Please do not push your edits into the repository just yet.
+We will do that together in the lab.